cpfaff/Open-Science-Thesis/README.md

 \end{document}
 ```

-You can change the title-page layout to one of four predefined styles via a
+You can choose from four predefined layouts for the Title-page.
+They can be
-class option:
+activated via a class option:

 ```latex
 \documentclass[titlepagetheme=vertical]{open_science_thesis}
 ```

-Some of the title-page have additional fields or setter commands associated
+Some of the title-pages have additional fields or setter commands associated
 with them which are listed along with the layout theme examples below.

 - vertical